-Working time for adolescents.
+Working time for adolescents

-- (2) The working time of adolescents who have not attained the age of sixteen shall not exceed seven and a quarter hours in any day or thirty-six hours in any week. - (3) The time spent in an undertaking by an adolescent working under a combined work-training scheme shall be calculated as working time. - (4) Where an adolescent is employed by more than one employer, his working days and working time shall be calculated cumulatively. - (5) The daily work of adolescents attending high schools, lyceums of any type, public or private schools, technical or vocational schools, shall begin at least two hours after the end of their lessons or end at least two hours before the beginning of their lessons. - (6) Overtime work by adolescents is prohibited.
+- 15.-(1) Subject to the provisions of subsection (2) below, the working time of adolescents shall not exceed seven hours and forty five minutes in any day or thirty-eight hours in any week. - (2) The working time of adolescents who have not attained the age of sixteen shall not exceed seven and a quarter hours in any day or thirty-six hours in any week. - (3) The time spent in an undertaking by an adolescent working under a combined work-training scheme shall be calculated as working time. - (4) Where an adolescent is employed by more than one employer, his working days and working time shall be calculated cumulatively. - (5) The day work of adolescents attending high schools, lyceums of any type, public or private schools, technical or vocational schools, shall begin at least two hours after the end of their lessons or end at least two hours before the beginning of their lessons. - (6) Overtime work by adolescents is prohibited.